-- 128. Plaintiff incorporates by reference and realleges each and every allegation of all previous paragraphs as if fully set forth herein. - 129.
-Plaintiff, within one year before the filing of this complaint, has paid a tax that funds both defendants Harbor and DDS. - 130.
-Plaintiffs' members, within one year before the filing of this complaint, have paid taxes that fund both defendants Harbor and DDS. - 131.
-Harbor and DDS administer their state-funded programs and services in a manner that discriminates against Hispanic/Latinx consumers and substantially impairs the accomplishment of the objectives of the Lanterman Act (Welfare and Institutions Code Sections 4500-4885) with respect to Hispanic/Latinx consumers and their families.
-Because these actions violate Government Code Section 11135 and the Lanterman Act, Harbor and

-DDS engage in an illegal expenditure of public funds.
+122. Harbor and DDS administer their state-funded programs and services in a manner that discriminates against Hispanic/Latinx consumers and substantially impairs the accomplishment of the objectives of the Lanterman Act (Welfare and Institutions Code Sections 4500-4885) with respect to Hispanic/Latinx consumers and their families.
+Because these actions violate Government Code Section 11135 and the Lanterman Act, Harbor and DDS engage in an illegal expenditure of public funds.

-132. Plaintiff seeks a declaration of Harbor's and DDS's waste of public funds and an order enjoining Harbor and DDS from continuing the illegal expenditure of taxpayer monies.
+6 123.
+Plaintiff seeks a declaration of Harbor's and DDS's waste of public funds and 7 an order enjoining Harbor and DDS from continuing the illegal expenditure of taxpayer 8 monies.